 How much does it cost to charge a Tesla Model S?

-The table shown below shows estimates of the cost to charge the Tesla Model S’s 75 kWh battery at home (on a domestic tariff) or using a rapid charge point.
+The table shown below shows estimates of the cost to charge the Tesla Model S Long Range’s 100 kWh battery at home (on a domestic tariff) or using a rapid charge point.
 Cost estimates are dependent on the charge remaining, usable battery capacity, and age of battery pack.
 Cost per mile is calculated using an estimate of real-world range.